DataDog/hiring-engineers/answers.md

 After I deciphered the json I used curl, via a shell script, to post the json for a new Timeboard.

+I utilized an iterative process, starting with script to create a timeboard with just one of the 3 graphs.
+Once that proved to work, I spun off another version of the script and added the json for creating the 2nd graph.

 ### Monitoring Data